Antonio Corradini

 Antonio Corradini (19 October 1688 – 12 August 1752) was an Italian Rococo sculptor from Venice.
-He is best known for his illusory veiled depictions of human body, where the contours of the face and bodies beneath the veil are discernible.
+He is best known for his illusory veiled depictions of the human body, where the contours of the face and body beneath the veil are discernible.

-Born in Venice, Corradini spent most of his early career working in his hometown for various patrons in Veneto and Venetian Republic in general, as well as for Dresden and Saint Petersburg.
-Later, in 1730s, he spent a decade in Vienna where he was court sculptor for Charles VI, Holy Roman Emperor.
-In 1740s he moved first to Rome and later to Naples, where he died.
+Born in Venice, Corradini spent most of his early career working in his hometown for various patrons in the Venetian Republic, as well as in Dresden and Saint Petersburg.
+Later, in the 1730s, he spent a decade in Vienna where he was court sculptor for Charles VI, Holy Roman Emperor.
+In the 1740s he moved first to Rome and later to Naples, where he died.

 Biography

 Early life

 Corradini was the son of Gerolamo Corradini, a professional veler (packer of sails for ships), and his wife Barbara, and born in the parish of SS.
 Vito and Modesto in Venice.
 His family was modest.